vanHeemstraSystems/exo-chat-headstart/README.md

 See also "Exo Docker Image" at https://hub.docker.com/r/exoplatform/exo-community/

+See also "Exo Chat Server (Docker)" at https://github.com/exo-docker/exo-chat-server

 eXo Chat is an instant messaging application that allows users to sync up and take action quickly.
 Tightly integrated since eXo Platform 4, eXo Chat empowers the real-time collaboration among teams and individuals.

 Here is summary of what eXo Chat brings: